alex-16moro/diffuser_agent/README.md

 coding agent, the reviewer, PM, QA, and DevOps — across the full path a change
 takes: plan → design → build → review → test → deploy.**

-Built for the Solutions Architect technical screen.
-Everything here runs; there are no screenshots standing in for working software.

 **Two repos (both yours):** this overlay (`diffuser_agent`) plus a fork of the library ([alex-16moro/diffusers](https://github.com/alex-16moro/diffusers)).
 The live Cloud Agent demo launches **on the fork** after you show **this kit**.